 - Wash your hands frequently using soap and water for at least 20 seconds, especially after being out in public, coughing, sneezing, or blowing your nose.

 - Use alcohol-based hand sanitizer with at least 60% alcohol when soap and water aren’t available.

 - Don't touch your face when your hands aren’t clean, and make it a habit to not touch your face when you're outside your home.

 - Wear a face mask when in public places (but make sure you do this safely; learn more below).

 - Clean and disinfect surfaces you touch daily, including things you might not think of such as doorknobs, light switches, faucet handles, and phones.
 Make sure you use a cleaning agent that the Environmental Protection Agency says is effective for killing this virus.

 - Practice healthy habits: eat well, exercise, avoid or limit alcohol, don't smoke or vape, and get enough sleep.

-- Switch to glasses if you wear contact lenses to avoid touching your eyes more than necessary, or at least follow proper contact lens hygiene.
+- Switch to glasses if you wear contact lenses to avoid touching your eyes more than necessary, or follow proper contact lens hygiene.

-If you are receiving treatment for breast cancer that can weaken your immune system or cause lung problems, or if you are living with breast cancer that has metastasized to the lungs, the following extra precautions may help you protect yourself:
+If you are receiving treatment for breast cancer, or if you are living with breast cancer that has metastasized to the lungs, the following extra precautions may help you protect yourself: